How to Split Wood and Logs with an Axe

 How to Split Wood with an Axe or Maul

 1. Stand with your feet placed evenly, shoulder-width apart.
 If you find it more comfortable, you can stand with one foot slightly in front of the other.
-Don’t exaggerate it, though, because it’ll prevent you from using your hips to add power to the swing, which is the secret to effective, low-effort wood splitting.
+Don’t exaggerate it because it’ll prevent you from using your hips to add power to the swing, which is the secret to effective, low-effort wood splitting.

 2. Raise your splitting axe or maul above your head and let it drop – no need to use strength trying to execute a big ol’ John Henry swing!